KingSlme/regex-it/README.md

 # regex-it
-Tool that lets you use any regex pattern to match the content within files
+Tool that lets you use any regex pattern to match the content within files.

 ## Key Features
 * Option for outputting the matches